UnionInternationalCheminsdeFer/OSDM/spec/business-capabilities.md

 ### Retrieve stored personal data

-A customer can request information on the stored personal data.
-This includes also information on personal data passed on to fare providers / carriers.
-The booking data can be used to show the stored personal data.
+There is no specific service to retrieve stored personal data.
+The booking can be retrieved to get the passenger references and then the passengers can be retireved.
+This will provide all stored personal data.